 In earlier positions, Tom led conservation policy efforts at the Appalachian Mountain Club – the oldest conservation and recreation organization in the U.S. His work focused on natural resource protection and sustainable community development.
 He has also worked on resource conservation in Nepal, hazardous waste issues for the U.S. Environmental Protection Agency and Department of Energy, and economic analysis for the Congressional Budget Office.

-Tom is a recipient University of California’s Nonprofit Leadership Fellowship and currently serves on the Boards of Directors of the League of Conservation Voters Education Fund, European Climate Foundation, and Flora Family Foundation.
+Tom is a recipient University of California’s Nonprofit Leadership Fellowship and currently serves on the Board of Directors of the Flora Family Foundation.
 He holds a bachelor’s degree in economics from the University of Rochester and a master of public policy from the Harvard Kennedy School.